What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Be sure to use a powerful but controlled motion.

-Step 5 5.
-Use an iron coat hanger made of wire or plumbing snake.
+Step 5: Use a coat hanger with wire or a plumbing snake.

 Note:

-Step 6: Turn on the water supply, and then check the result
+Step 6: Restart the water supply and verify the result

 Tools | Description |